Call for Proposals: The Carol and Gene Ludwig Pilot Grant Program in Neurodegeneration

 Funding Amount: Up to $157,500 total costs per year for up to two years (up to $150,000 direct costs and 5% indirect costs or up to $7,500 indirect costs per year).
 The committee is expecting to fund 2 projects annually.
 Funding will be based on merit and the second year of funding contingent upon progress at the end of Year 1.

-Key Dates and Submission Information Request for Application Open: Request for Application Open: February 15, 2025, and annually thereafter.
+Key Dates and Submission Information: Request for Application Open: February 14, 2025, and annually thereafter.

 Anticipated Award Decision: June 2025, and annually thereafter.

-Project Duration: 24 months from July 1 - June 30
+Project Duration: 24 months from July 1 to June 30

-Letters of intent and full application packages should be sent to Daniel Krug (djk2178@cumc.columbia.edu) prior to the application deadline.
+Letters of intent and full application packages should be sent to Nadia Propp (np2221@cumc.columbia.edu) prior to the application deadline.

 Eligibility:

-In order to promote research collaborations, applications must be submitted by research teams consisting of two or more researchers with faculty appointments at Columbia University.
+To promote research collaborations, applications must be submitted by research teams consisting of two or more researchers with faculty appointments at Columbia University with one of the PI’s being in the field of Neurodegeneration.
 Research teams should have at least two fields of research experience and expertise.
+Research teams may not include non-CU Co-investigator, unless the external investigator offers unique technology and resources.
+Previously awarded Ludwig Scholars may apply only if the previous award will be inactive by the start of a new funding program, and it is a new team and a new topic.

 Topics of Interest: